Icinga/icinga2/doc/3-monitoring-basics.md

 Planned downtimes will also be taken into account for SLA reporting tools calculating the SLAs based on the state and downtime history.

-Downtimes may overlap with their start and end times.
-If there are multiple downtimes triggered for one object, the overall downtime depth will be more than `1`.
+Multiple downtimes for a single object may overlap.
 This is useful when you want to extend your maintenance window taking longer than expected.
+If there are multiple downtimes triggered for one object, the overall downtime depth will be greater than `1`.

 If the downtime was scheduled after the problem changed to a critical hard state triggering a problem notification, and the service recovers during